 A lot of meaningful time and some pretty amazing things happened over the course of our journey.
 In the end, God was the only one who knew what was actually going to happen.

-Expel some of this negative energy by walking, running, hiking, boxing, swimming, CrossFit (the list is endless).
-Working through some of these feelings with exercise is a great way to shed some of the stress and keep yourself healthy at the same time.
+Expel some of this negative energy by making this part of your daily routine.
+Walking, running, hiking, boxing, swimming, CrossFit (the list is endless).
+Working through some of these feelings by setting a common goal of exercise is a great way to shed some of the stress and keep yourself healthy at the same time.
+Start small, 15 min a day and then slowly work your way up.

 It’s one of the best ways to combat the stress and it totally works.

-By the end of the ceilings, we were both totally exhausted.
-But there is nothing in the world like the feeling of taking on a huge project like that and breaking everything in your path.
+By the end of the ceilings, we were both totally exhausted and for once I slept like a baby.
+Such methods might seem strange, but there is nothing in the world like the feeling of taking on a huge project like that and breaking everything in your path.

 It was an absolutely incredible stress reliever.
 And as a bonus, the ceilings looked great.
 We ROCKED it.

 This kind of stress and anxiety is really intense and dangerous to your health.
-Writing it all down may help you find some relief, some perspective and the motivation to keep going.
+Writing it all down may help you find some relief, some perspective in regards to the familial stress, and new solutions regarding the family conflict.

 I am convinced that the only way I survived the stress of this journey and the death of my dad, was this blog.
 Here, I can unload all of the things I am feeling and hopefully make things a little easier for you in the process.